How to Write a Winning Essay

 Read the scholarship requirements before starting your essay.
 Some may ask for a specific topic, for example, your ethnicity or field of study.
 Always address any questions asked in the donor’s criteria.

 Other types of questions asked on scholarship essays have to do with personality traits or unique circumstances, community and school involvement, and your dreams or goals.
 For example, if you say that one of your best qualities is leadership, give an example where you demonstrated leadership.
 Similarly, a question about community service should not be answered with a vague "I like helping others and feel that it is important", but should also include specific examples where you have helped others.
 Also, be specific about any hardships you have encountered during your life.
 This makes you unique.

 Next, create an outline.
 An outline is like a roadmap that allows the writer to know where he/she is going.
 Too many application essays are written without structure, jumping from point to point and rambling on without connecting one thought to another.

 After you finish your outline, it is important to draft your essay.
 The first draft can be rough but it is important to get your ideas on to paper.
 Be sure to follow the outline you created as you write your draft.

 Proofread, Proofread, Proofread

 Some simple mistakes made in writing scholarship essays are spelling, punctuation, and grammar.
 A scholarship essay should never be submitted without proofreading several times.
-Ask a friend to read the essay out loud.
+Ask a friend or a tutor to read the essay out loud.
 Often students write fragments instead of whole sentences.
 Reading the essay out loud will catch this type of mistake.
 Go through the essay searching for repetition of words.
 Use a thesaurus to replace words that are repetitive.
 Find words that mean the same but are different.